Skip to content

 Banishing the Bulldozer

-by Ted Reiff, The ReUse People Exceptional living is the dream of new home owners pursuing green building and remodeling.
+Exceptional living is the dream of new homeowners pursuing green building and remodeling.
 They want good indoor air quality, super energy efficiency, and finishes made from renewable, sustainable sources.
-Few, however, pay attention…
+Few, however, pay attention to what happens to the old structure.
+Whether it's an entire house, or a portion to be remodeled, your old building materials deserve a second look.
+Ignore the poor lighting, the leaks, the inefficient floor plan, and other qualities that fall short of ideal green building and consider the possibilities.

 Read more